Bangkok is famous for its rooftop bars, temples, cheap street food, crowded streets, and wild nightlife!

 If you want to explore the Khlongs by boat, book a trip with a tour agent or at the pier.
-Avoid people that approach you on the street even near the pier.
+Avoid people who approach you on the street even near the pier.
 They will try to charge you a lot more than you it should be.
-If it’s a cheaper price be aware that they may take you on the boat but stop close to the pier demanding more money to take you back.
+If it’s a cheap price be aware that they may take you on the boat but stop close to the pier demanding more money to take you back.

 Some taxis don’t run on a meter and will just tell you a price that is usually a lot more than it should be.
 Always make sure to get metered taxis or use Grab so you know exactly what you can expect to pay.